Chapter 3: Pages App

 Conclusion

 Congratulations on building and deploying your second Django project!
-This time we used templates, class-based views, explored URLs more fully, added basic tests, and used Heroku.
+This time we used templates, class-based views, explored URLs more fully, added basic tests, and used Fly for deployment.
 If you feel overwhelmed by the deployment process, don’t worry.
-Deployment is hard even with a tool like Heroku.
-The good news is the steps required are the same for most projects so you can refer to a deployment checklist to guide you each time you launch a new project.
+Deployment is hard even with a tool like Fly.
+The good news is the steps required are the same for most projects, so you can refer to a deployment checklist to guide you each time you launch a new project.

-The full source code for this chapter is available on GitHub if you need a reference.
-In the next chapter we’ll move on to our first database-backed project, a Message Board website, and see where Django really shines.
+The complete source code for this chapter is available on GitHub if you need a reference.
+In the next chapter, we’ll move on to our first database-backed project, a Message Board website, and see where Django truly shines.